 SMHI runs a number of large-scale HYPE models in addition to the Swedish version of HYPE.
-Each models produce water variables for the past, present and future.
-The results have been used in several climate-change impact assessments and scientific research.
+Each model produces water variables for the past, present and future.
+The results are used in operational forecast, several climate-change impact assessments and scientific research.
 We are happy to share the results from these models and water assessments with anyone who finds them useful.
 All data you can explore here is shared under license the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

 Explore by geographical domains